LRS4/colorextractor/README.md

 A Flutter mobile application to extract colors from a photo.
 The photo can be taken with the camera or selected from the device photo gallery.

-## Preparing for production release
+## Building for production and release

+First increment the major or minor version number in the `pubspec.yaml` file.

 To generate icon files run: